Difference by Design — The Story Behind the Name

 The Origin Story

-The name didn’t arrive in a single lightning bolt.
-It emerged during a brainstorming session using AI while I was looking for website titles.
+The name didn’t arrive in a single lightning bolt — unless you count AI as a form of lightning.
+It emerged during a brainstorming session with ChatGPT while I was looking for website titles.
 I didn’t end up using it for the site name, but it stayed with me.
 The phrase jumped out because it fit perfectly with a belief I’ve carried for years: difference is not a flaw to fix.

 We are not broken.
 We don’t require “fixing.”

 I’ve felt the tension of standing apart since childhood.
-For example, I was the only redhead in my extended family and the only one to have twins.
-In a pre-IVF, pre-ultrasound era, their arrival was a complete surprise.
+For example, I was the only redhead in my extended family and was also the only one to have twins, and in a pre-IVF, pre-ultrasound era, their arrival was a complete surprise.
 My grandmother had been a twin, but did not have any of her own among her seven children.
-Although genetically possible, I was an anomaly among seven children and about 10 grandchildren (still counting, with great-grandchildren).
-One day, I attended a family reunion for my grandmother's extended family and met my grandmother’s twin and her offspring.
-I immediately felt like I belonged among all those red-headed twins and triplets!
-It was a brief yet validating experience.
+Even a trip to the grocery store seemed to invite questions.
+When I met my grandmother’s twin and her offspring, I immediately felt like I belonged among all those red-headed twins!

 Now, in my counseling practice, I aim for the same: to help clients see that their differences are part of their design — intentional, purposeful, and worthy of respect.